-Wheatgrass is commonly used in supplements, such as greens powders due to its potency.
+Wheatgrass is commonly used in supplements, such as greens powders due to its nutritional benefits and potency.
 The idea behind greens is to include powerful superfoods, so you load on more phytonutrients to help bridge the gap in your diet.
 When you’re purchasing a greens powder, make sure it has powerful superfoods such as wheatgrass, spirulina, and chlorella.
-Broccoli, kale, and spinach are great, however, they do not contain anywhere near the nutrient density as the aforementioned greens powder ingredients.
+Broccoli, kale, and spinach are great, however, they do not contain anywhere near the nutrient density as the aforementioned greens powder supplement ingredients.

 5 Evidence-Based Wheatgrass Benefits

 Wheatgrass is rich in vitamins and minerals as well as amino acids.
 Specifically, wheatgrass contains Vitamins A, C, and E as well as iron, calcium, manganese which are all correlated with improving your immune health and reducing the risk to chronic disease.